The Family of Blood: Plot

 At an English village dance in 1913, the Family of Blood hold Martha and Joan Redfern captive.
 While John Smith struggles to understand what is happening, Timothy Latimer briefly opens the fob watch containing the Tenth Doctor's Time Lord essence.
 This momentarily distracts the Family, enabling Martha to grab a gun and escape with the others back to the school.
 John sounds the alarm and helps to organise the school's defences while Martha and Joan search for the watch.

 The Family assault the school with an army of animated scarecrows, but the schoolboys, who have military training, defend themselves against the first wave.
-When the Family show John that they have discovered his TARDIS, Joan accepts the truth that John really is the Doctor, the alien he wrote about in his journal, transformed into human form.
+When the Family show John that they have discovered his TARDIS, Joan realises that John really is the Doctor, the alien he wrote about in his journal, transformed into human form.
 John, Joan and Martha escape to an empty house in the village.
 They are found by Timothy, who returns the watch to them.
 Discovering that the Doctor has escaped, the Family begin an aerial bombardment of the village from their hidden ship.
 Martha and Joan implore John to use the watch to become the Doctor and save everyone.
 John breaks down in tears, reluctant to give up Joan.
-The two share a vision, enabled by the fob watch, of what their lives would be like together as humans.
+The two share a vision, enabled by the watch, of what their lives would be like together as humans.

 The Doctor makes his way to the Family's ship, tricking the Family into thinking his Time Lord essence is still in the watch.
-He quietly initiates an overload of the ship's power source, which causes the ship to explode.
+The Doctor surreptitiously initiates an overload of the ship's power source, which causes the ship to explode.
 The Doctor and the Family escape the explosion, but the Doctor captures them and issues each member an eternal punishment.
-He pushes the mother out of the TARDIS into the event horizon of a collapsing galaxy, wraps the father in unbreakable chains, traps their daughter in every mirror in existence, and suspends their son in time before putting him to work as a scarecrow.
+He wraps the father in unbreakable chains, pushes the mother into the event horizon of a collapsing galaxy, traps their daughter in every mirror in existence, and suspends their son in time before putting him to work as a scarecrow.
 The Doctor returns to Joan and offers her a chance to travel with him in the TARDIS, but she refuses.
 She asks the Doctor whether anyone would have died had he not chosen to come to 1913.
 Timothy bids the Doctor and Martha goodbye and the Doctor gives him the fob watch to keep.
 Later, during a battle in World War I, Timothy remembers a vision of a bombing and avoids being killed.
+Later, an elderly Timothy is at a Remembrance Day memorial and sees the Doctor and Martha in the distance, both wearing poppies.